flutter/website/src/testing/building-apps.md

 the following differences:

-* Some service extensions, such as the one that enables the performance overlay, is enabled.
+* Some service extensions, such as the one that enables the performance overlay, are enabled.
-* Tracing is enabled, and Observatory can, most likely, connect to the process.
+* Tracing is enabled, and Observatory can connect to the process.

 The command `flutter run --profile` compiles to profile mode.
 Your IDE also supports these modes.
 Android Studio, for example,